 /final/*_t1_final.mnc (T1 MRI volume)

-/surfaces/*_gray_surface_left_*.obj (grey/csf interface, left hemisphere)
+/surfaces/*_gray_surface_left_*.obj (gray/csf interface, left hemisphere)

-/surfaces/*_gray_surface_right_*.obj (grey/csf interface, right hemisphere)
+/surfaces/*_gray_surface_right_*.obj (gray/csf interface, right hemisphere)

 /surfaces/*_white_surface_left_*.obj (white matter, left hemisphere)